-(Displays in our school hall from our recent 'British Values Week' which was a collaboration from all of our foundation subject leaders.)
+(Displays in our school hall from 'British Values Week' which was a collaboration from all of our foundation subject leaders.)

 At The Churchill School we refer to British values regularly but make it clear and apparent, through our collective vision, that British values are in fact 'Human values' and that tolerance and respect are about being inclusive, kind and understanding to everyone, British or otherwise.

 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
 At The Churchill School these values are reinforced regularly in the following ways.

 Each year the children decide upon their class rules and the rights associated with these.
 All the children contribute to the drawing up of the rules and agree to follow them to the best of their ability.